 Physical stamina.
 Physicians and surgeons should be comfortable performing physical tasks, such as lifting or turning disabled patients.
 Surgeons may spend a great deal of time bending over patients during surgery.

 Problem-solving skills.
 Physicians and surgeons need to evaluate patients’ symptoms and administer the appropriate treatments.
 They often need to do this quickly in order to save a patient’s life.

 Wages for physicians and surgeons are among the highest of all occupations, with a median wage equal to or greater than $208,000 per year.
 Median wages showing the differences in pay between types of physicians and surgeons are not available, but mean (average) annual wages for physicians and surgeons in May 2019 were as follows:

 |Family and general practitioners||213,270|

 Many physicians and surgeons work long, irregular, and overnight hours.
 Physicians and surgeons may travel between their offices and hospitals to care for their patients.
 While on call, a physician may need to address a patient’s concerns over the phone or make an emergency visit to a hospital or nursing home.

 Demand for physicians’ services is sensitive to changes in healthcare reimbursement policies.
-Consumers may demand fewer physician services if changes to health coverage result in higher out-of-pocket costs for them.
-However, federal health legislation will expand the number of patients who have access to health insurance, increasing patient access to medical care.
-Such access will in turn increase demand for the services of physicians and surgeons.
+Consumers may seek fewer physician services if changes to health coverage result in higher out-of-pocket costs for them.

 For more information about physicians and surgeons, visit